f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Enabling SNMP via webUI
 -------------------------

-SNMP **Communities**, **Users**, and **Targets** can be setup on the **System Settings -> SNMP Configuration** page.
+SNMP **Communities**, **Users**, and **Targets** can be setup on the **System Monitoring -> SNMP Configuration** page.
 Here, an admin can enable access for SNMP monitoring of the system through either communities for SNMPv1/v2c, or through users for SNMPv3.
 In addition, remote SNMP Trap receiver locations can be enabled for alerting.

 .. image:: images/velos_monitoring_snmp/snmp.png
   :align: center